Key Terms and Steps

 6.)
 COMPLETION OF CLAIMS: If you have been called back to work, started a new job, or no longer wish to file for unemployment insurance benefits, you can simply stop filing a weekly claim.
 You may notify the Department, but it is not required.

-Applying for unemployment insurance benefits, but you're also interested in career advice, a part-time job, or getting paid to help your community during COVID-19?
-Contact our Workforce Development team for assistance by going to https://labor.vermont.gov/JobSearchVermont.
+Applying for unemployment insurance benefits, but you're also interested in career advice, a part-time job, or full-time employment?
+Contact our Workforce Development team for assistance at Labor.Vermont.gov/JobSearchVermont.